 - Ensure you understand what safety culture is, including its components, multiple definitions, etc.;

 - Correctly identify areas of poor safety culture in your organization (measure your safety culture);

 - Understand what positive safety culture looks like so you know what to work towards;

-- Target improving hazard reporting culture;
+- Target improving hazard identification capabilities and safety reporting culture;

 - Target improve safety awareness;

 - Audit safety communication techniques, tools, and quality; and

 - Work on breaking down silos and/or corporate culture.

 Of course, these steps may take years to fully address.
 To some extent, safety culture is always a work in progress.
 And this is perhaps why safety managers fail.